DigitalMachinist/CLIMachs/docs/init/init-config.md

 ## Name

-init config - Get or set Init configuration variables (GM only).
+init-config - Get or set Init configuration variables (GM only).

 ## Synopsis

 ```
-init config [<key> [<value>]]
+init-config [<key> [<value>]]
 ```

 ## Description

-Init config gets or sets configuration variables that control how Init behaves for all players in the campaign.
+init-config gets or sets configuration variables that control how Init behaves for all players in the campaign.

 To set a variable to a new value, include the key of the variable followed by its new value in your command (e.g. ```init config announceTurns true```).